What are the ISO 27001 Requirements? 2023 Update

 Additionally, the statement must clearly outline the expectation for full-organization involvement and participation in the pursuit of ISO 27001 and their commitment to upholding the ISMS after certification.
 Customers, suppliers, and shareholders should also be considered within the security policy, and the board should consider the effects the policy will have on all interested parties, including both the benefits and potential drawbacks of implementing stringent new rules.

 The policy doesn’t need to be lengthy, but it must address the following in enough detail that it can be clearly understood by all readers.

-- Set the objectives and establish overarching direction for the ISMS
+Set the objectives and establish an overarching direction for the ISMS

-- Illustrate an understanding the necessity and practice of risk evaluation and the organization’s process of risk assessment
+Illustrate an understanding of the necessity and practice of risk evaluation and the organization’s process of risk assessment

 The official adoption of the policy must be confirmed by the board of directors and executive leadership team before being circulated throughout the organization.
 The ultimate goal of the policy is to create a shared understanding of the policy’s intent to manage risk associated with greater information security in order to protect and propel the business forward.

 Moving into clause 6, organizations are tasked with evaluating, defining, and managing the risks associated with their Information Security Management System.

 Risk assessment, treatment, plans, and objectives must all be documented and maintained through the planning step.

 The assessment process allows organizations to dig into the meat of the risks they face.
 Starting with the establishment of the management framework, they will determine baseline security criteria, risk appetite, and how the risks they manage could potentially impact and affect their operations.